14 Prince's Gate, London: Early history

 The terrace containing 13 and 14 Prince's Gate was completed in 1849.
 It was designed by Harvey Lonsdale Elmes and built by John Kelk.
 Shortly after completion of the terrace, the Crystal Palace was built opposite in Hyde Park to house the Great Exhibition of 1851.
 The first owner of No. 13 was George Baker, a building contractor.
 No. 14 was leased and then owned by John Pearce, but he did not live there.
 The first resident, from 1852, was Edward Wyndham Harrington Schenley, a former soldier, who later bought the freehold.

 In 1854 No. 13 was rented by the American banker Junius Spencer Morgan, who bought the house at some time between 1857 and 1859.
 On his death in 1890 his son, John Pierpont Morgan, inherited the house.
 Pierpont Morgan spent up to three months every year in London, either in Prince's Gate or at Dover House, in Putney.
 He was a collector of great art, paintings, books, and many other objects, most of which were kept at Prince's Gate.
 By 1900 the collection was too big to be contained in the house and part of it was loaned to the Victoria and Albert Museum.
 His collection of paintings included works by Reynolds, Gainsborough, Romney, Constable, Van Dyke, Rembrandt, Frans Hals, Fragonard, Velázquez and Holbein.
 For the nine months of the year that Pierpont Morgan was away from London, the house was cared for by his housekeeper.
-In 1904, he bought the house next door, No. 14, from Schenley's widow, Mary, and amalgamated it with No. 13.
+In 1904, he paid £30,000 to purchase the freehold of the house next door, No. 14 Prince's Gate, from Schenley's widow, Mary, and amalgamated it with No. 13.
 The conjoined house was numbered 14.
 Its external appearance remained that of two separate houses, but internally structural alterations were made.
 These included the replacement of No. 14's principal staircase by an octagonal hall, and the creation of a lobby with marble columns on the floor above.
 Pierpont Morgan died in 1913 and the house was inherited by his son, John Pierpont Morgan Junior.
 The latter never lived in the house and in the First World War he loaned it to the Council of War Relief for the Professional Classes, who used it as a maternity home.